image bio

 Iron is an essential nutrient that is most commonly found in red meat.
 Can vegetarians still get adequate iron by consuming an iron vitamin?
 We’ve answered common questions to help you determine if you’re consuming enough iron to prevent iron deficiency and associated anemia.

-By Dr. Kenosha Gleaton
+By Dr. Kenosha Gleaton, OBGYN

 Iron deficiency is one of the most common nutritional deficiencies in the United States.
 The food we eat is the primary source of all of our vitamins and minerals, so if one food group is missing from your diet, it’s vital to take different supplements to avoid any nutritional deficiencies.
 So who needs to take iron tablets, and what's a safe amount?

-Iron is an essential mineral that the body uses for necessary growth and development of hemoglobin, hormones, and myoglobin.
-The main job of iron in our bodies is to carry oxygen to various tissues and organs.
+Iron is an essential mineral that the body uses for the necessary growth and development of hemoglobin, hormones, and myoglobin.
+[2] The main job of iron in our bodies is to carry oxygen to various tissues and organs.
 When this job is compromised by low iron levels, there can be various negative effects on the body.
+[2]

-Signs and symptoms of Iron deficiency anemia
+Signs and Symptoms of Iron Deficiency Anemia

 • Weakness